 Other bloggers are a valuable source of information.
-Here are posts from other bloggers that may help give you a better idea of creative options.
+Here are posts from other bloggers about how they finance long term travel that may help give you a better idea of creative options.
 I’ll add more as I find them.

 Wandermom: How much does a family RTW trip cost?

 Livin on the Road: Why and how we came to be a traveling family